stitchdata/docs/_saas-integrations/github/v2/github-v2.md

     anchor: "add-stitch-data-source"
     content: |
       {% include integrations/shared-setup/connection-setup.html %}
+      5. In the **Base Url** field, enter the {{ integration.display_name }} URL to use.
+This is required only if you are using a custom base URL, such as `https://git.your-company.example.com`.
+The default value is `https://github.com`.
-      5. In the **GitHub Repository Name** field, enter the paths of the repositories you want to track.
-The path is relative to `https://github.com`.
-For example: The path for the Stitch Docs repository is `stitchdata/docs`
+      6. In the **GitHub Repository Name** field, enter the paths of the repositories you want to track.
+The path is relative to the base URL.
+For example: The path for the Stitch Docs repository is `stitchdata/docs`.

-         To track multiple repositories, enter a space delimited list of the repository paths.
+         - To track multiple repositories, enter a space delimited list of the repository paths.
 For example: `stitchdata/docs stitchdata/docs-about-docs`
+         - To track all repositories in an organization, use `*` to replace the repository name in the path.
+For example: `singer-io/*`

   - title: "Define the historical replication start date"
     anchor: "define-historical-sync"